ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort.md

 You will need to sort the array in an order which makes all anagrams appear next to each other.
 </details></p>

-**Harder:** write a program that reads in a list of words and efficiently finds all anagrams.
+**Harder:** write a program that reads in a list of words and efficiently finds all anagrams of a given word in that list.

 ## Extreme exercises